-Best time to visit Chamonix for running
+Best time to visit Chamonix for a trail running vacation

 Chamonix is famous for a lot of things, including being one of the most popular destinations in Europe for skiing and mountaineering (it hosted the first ever Winter Olympics in 1924).
 Oh yes, and a little race called the Ultra Trail du Mont Blanc at the end of the summer.

-We find early Autumn (September-time) is the best time to go if you want to minimize the possibility of snow on higher trail elevations.
+We find early Fall (September-time) is the best time to go if you want to minimize the possibility of snow on higher trail elevations.

-However, you’re in the mountains, and we have seen it as high as low-30s during the day, and drop to around 10 degrees at night in town (obviously it is likely to be much colder if you were in the mountains at night, rather than the town).
+However, you’re in the mountains, and we have seen it as high as the 90s (F) during the day, and drop to around 50 (F) at night in town (obviously it is likely to be much colder if you were in the mountains at night, rather than the town).

-How to get to Chamonix in September
+How to get to Chamonix, France

 The train takes a lot longer but is do-able.
 Otherwise, hiring a car is easy at the airport and the roads are good to drive on.

 Where to stay when visiting Chamonix for trail running

 If you have a car, you have more options, however if you’re using shared transport (eg the ChamExpress) to get to Chamonix, you’ll probably want to stay in Chamonix town, or Les Houches, further along the valley, as it will be easier to get around.

 You have the choice of chalets, apartments or hotels.
-Our two favourite places to stay are:

 Places to eat in Chamonix